Editing Music with Melody and Text: Using ControlNet for Diffusion Transformer: Experimental Setup

 \subsection{Data}

-Our training data is sourced from four public music datasets: MTG\cite{mtg}, FMA\cite{fma}, MTT\cite{mtt}, and Wikimute\cite{wikimute}.
-Since our focus is on generating and editing instrumental music (\textit{i.e.}, no singing), we use the PANNs \cite{panns} tagger to classify the tracks and filter out the portions without vocals.
+Our training data are sourced from four public music datasets: MTG\cite{mtg}, FMA\cite{fma}, MTT\cite{mtt}, and Wikimute\cite{wikimute}.
+Since our focus is on generating and editing instrumental music (\textit{i.e.}, no singing), we use the PANNs \cite{panns} tagger to classify the tracks and filter out the portions with vocals.
 Furthermore, as these datasets primarily contain music tags rather than free-form descriptions, we leverage SALMONN-13B \cite{salmonn} to generate multiple captions for each filtered audio sample.
-After processing, we compile a dataset consisting of 59,955 recordings, totalling 2,239.7 hours of high-quality text-music paired data.
-For evaluation, we select the no-singing subset from the Song Describer \cite{songdescriber} dataset, which is the same benchmark used in the stable audio evaluations \cite{stable-audio,stable-audio-2,stable-audio-open}, allowing us to assess the model against a consistent standard.
+After processing, we compile a dataset consisting of 59,955 recordings, totaling 2,239.7 hours of high-quality text-music paired data.
+For evaluation, we select the no-singing subset from the Song Describer \cite{songdescriber} dataset, which is the same benchmark used in the stable audio evaluations \cite{stable-audio,stable-audio-2,stable-audio-open}.